Acute GP service

 All the above services can be referred to via the Single eReferral Form (SERF) form

-If urgent, mark this on the form (page 4, option (1)) as 'admission avoidance' to receive a call back from the CCC team within 15mins.
+If urgent, mark this on the form (page 4, option (1)) as 'admission avoidance' to receive a call back from the IToCH team within 15mins.

 Social Care Escalation